qiqi545/HQ/README.markdown

 	Money fin = new Money(Currency.USD, 5.00);
 	Money fiddy = new Money(money.CurrencyInfo, 50.00);

-Now that we have a money instance, we get access to all kind of regional info:
+Now that we have a money instance, we get access to all kinds of regional info:

 	Console.WriteLine(money.CurrencyInfo.Code);				// Outputs: USD
     Console.WriteLine(money.CurrencyInfo.DisplayCulture);   // Outputs: en-US (it's a CultureInfo instance)